Publishing Binaries & Executables

 - name: Valist Publish

-uses: valist-io/valist-github-[email protected]
+uses: valist-io/valist-github-action@v2.5.6

 with: